elastos/Elastos.Developer.Website/content/faq/faq_general.md

 * [Cyber Republics youtube channel](https://www.youtube.com/channel/UCjHthS-zJr0axZF5Iw8En-w)
 {{% /faqentry %}}

-{{% faqentry question="You stated in the What is Elastos long summary section, “The Elastos OS gets upgraded when someone adds a new service …” .
-Please elaborate on what a service is in this context.
-How and where are those services added?
-Is there a formal code review or a vetting process before code is into ecosystem?" %}}

-Services as in IPFS for storage, different modules such as spv wallet, carrier, DID, etc

-{{% /faqentry %}}

-{{< todo "Incomplete answer" >}}

 {{% faqentry question="Does Elastos use any 3rd party code snippets, libraries, or source code?" %}}

 Depends what project.
 Trinity browser is based on chromium.
 Carrier uses lots of 3rd party libraries.
 Elastos mainchain is based on PoW but merged mined so it borrows a lot of ideas from namecoin (that is also merged mined with bitcoin).
 The elastos runtime however is unique to elastos and is home grown